 The state of israel

-Teens realize that Israel’s rebirth is equated with life: not only for survivors but for many others who have journeyed to Israel to find refuge—Arab Jews during the founding of the state; Black South Africans feeling Apartheid; expelled Yemenites, Ethiopian Jews escaping famine; Russian Jews fleeing Communism; Iraqis and Iranians of all faiths feeling war and revolution; Yazidis and Kurds fleeing persecution; and, most recently, Syrian refugees seeking shelter from the civil war.
+Teens realize that Israel’s rebirth is equated with life: not only for survivors but for many others who have journeyed to Israel to find refuge— Jews living in Arab countries, Black South Africans feeling Apartheid, expelled Yemenites, Ethiopian Jews escaping famine, Russian Jews fleeing Communism, Iraqis and Iranians of all faiths feeling war and revolution, Yazidis and Kurds fleeing persecution, and, most recently, Syrian refugees seeking shelter from the civil war.
 Israel is a refuge for those who seek it.

 Teens learn about the importance of their Jewish identity and feel a yearning to preserve their heritage.
 They feel compelled to identify with their ancestors and to embrace the beauty and uniqueness of their traditions.
 Whether this new-found love for their Jewish heritage was given birth to in Israel or through being a witness in Poland, teens feel the need to identify with their Judaism more deeply and to move beyond a superficial understanding of what it means to be a Jew.

 Teens who witness the most horrendous examples of evil perpetrated on their own people develop a new-found appreciation for the gift of their lives in North America.
 They are able to see their lives against a historical context of Jewish suffering that goes back in history as a tragic fact of life.
 This new lens, through which they view their lives and families, bring new found meaning and understanding to their lives as free citizens who enjoy the rights and protections of a democracy.

 The value for teens travelling to Poland and Israel is layered and profound.
 It is the best Holocaust education possible for young people who are forming and solidifying their opinions about what kind of Jews and human beings they want to be.